 I’ve made all our felt food and it gets played with almost every day.
 If you’re crafty, you can check out felt food tutorials on my Felt Food Pinterest board.
 If you don’t sew or don’t have time, support a home business and get your handmade felt food via Etsy.
 Here’s just one example of what you can find there.

 A selection of clothes from the second-hand store is frugal, low-waste and kids LOVE dress-ups!
 Don’t forget large square scarves that can be reinvented into a hundred different games.

 To go along with felt food, think about play kitchen pots and pans.
 You can get a lovely wooden set like this one or look at second-hand stores for smaller pots and pans for a frugal and waste-less option.

 Lego can last several lifetimes.
 My mum kept my brother’s lego for him to pass onto his sons when they are older.
 While there a bazillion different Lego sets, I find my kids come back again and again to basic blocks to make their creations.
 A classic block set will be loved for years – possibly even generations.

 Wooden blocks are great for young kids and even though my kids are nearly 9 and 7, they still build stuff with their wooden blocks.
 A basic set like this one is a great option.
-If you’re crafty, you can make your own ‘bush blocks’ or you can check out the handmade bush blocks on Etsy.
+If you’re crafty, you can make your own ‘tree blocks’ or you can check out the handmade tree blocks on Etsy.

 Games and Puzzles